yuanqing/create-figma-plugin/packages/website/docs/utilities.md

 ### `sortNodesByName<Node>(nodes)`

-Sorts `nodes` in alphabetical order.
+Returns the result of sorting `nodes` in alphabetical order.
 Does not modify the original `nodes` array.

 ***Type parameters***